nvnx7/forta-attack-simulation-bot/README.md

 This agent simulates an attack before it happens and raises alerts if the attack is detected.

+Following setting variables are available to customize in `./settings.ts`:

+- `tornadoFundedAccountsCacheLimit`: Max number of cached tornado funded accounts that can be stored in the cache for later reference.
+- `tokenDataToCheckInSimulation`: List of token (native ETH/ERC20/ERC721/ERC1155) addresses with a corresponding threshold which the attack simulation bot will check for balance changes and notify if the balance change/transfer is greater than or equal to the threshold.

 ## Supported Chains

 - Ethereum